bgigiolio/Cooking-HS/README.md

 By clicking on `Login` in the navigation bar:
 * The login page is for both users and admins to log into our website
 * You can use the credentials from the 'Credentials' section to log into as a user or an admin, or sign up for a new user
-* (TODO) which requests to make to the server to create an admin user
 * Logging into the website as a user will lead them to the recipes page
 * Logging into the website as a admin will lead them to the admin page
 * You can also sign up for a new account, and then log in with that account with those new credentials